EXPERT VHS RESTORATION SERVICES

 VHS tape restoration, or analog tape restoration, is both an art and a science.
-The Video Forensic Expert team has performed thousands of analog tape restoration assignments, utilizing a multi-step restoration and recovery process is based on four decades of experience.
-We have the knowledge and skill to restore your VHS and other analog video recordings as much as scientifically possible.
+The Video Forensic Expert team performs recovery and restoration of cassette tapes that.
+VHS fire recovery or VHS flood recovery services can assist in tapes that would otherwise lost.
+We have the knowledge and skill to recover, restore your digitize your VHS and other analog video recordings using our forensic tools and methodology.

 Incorrectly stored VHS tapes may not track correctly on the average consumer’s VHS player.
 Our professional-grade VHS playback equipment has the capability to adjust tracking so the surface of the tape accurately aligns with the tape heads.
 This improves the playback of the tape and often allows us to recover video content that was once lost.

 Were your tapes stored in a basement/lower level to a home or business that was a victim of sewage backup or flooding?
 Our team can restore the tape by properly drying, cleaning and optimize tracking of the film for visual and audible restoration!

 VHS casette tapes can withstand some of the heat from a fire.
 In some cases, the exterior of the cassette may be the only part of the tape that sustained any damage.
 We have the ability to extract the film reels from the tape and transfer, realign and recover the film.
 However, if the film itself is melted, the sucess of the recovery will be limited.